AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 1. In the Upload Job Options dialog box, select **[!UICONTROL Save]**.
 1. In the lower-right corner of the Upload page, select **[!UICONTROL Submit Upload]**.
    To see the progress of the upload, select **[!UICONTROL Jobs]** on the Global Navigation Bar.
-You can continue working in Adobe Dynamic Media Classic and return to the Jobs page at any time to review an in-progress job.
+You can continue working in Adobe Dynamic Media Classic.
+Return to the Jobs page at any time to review an in-progress job.
 To cancel an upload job in progress, select **[!UICONTROL Cancel]** next to the Duration time.

 ### Upload files using the VIA FTP tab {#upload-files-using-via-ftp}

 1. Log on to the Adobe Dynamic Media Classic FTP site that is specific to your particular region.
 Use the FTP user name and password that you received from your administrator.
-1. In Adobe Dynamic Media Classic, on the Global Navigation bar, select **[!UICONTROL Upload]**.
+1. In Adobe Dynamic Media Classic, on the Global Navigation Bar, select **[!UICONTROL Upload]**.
 1. On the Upload page, select the **[!UICONTROL VIA FTP]** tab.
 1. On the left side of the Upload page, in the **[!UICONTROL Choose FTP Folder For Upload]** area, choose an FTP folder from which to upload files.
 1. On the right side of the Upload page, in the chosen **[!UICONTROL Adobe Dynamic Media Folder Destination]** area, choose a destination folder in Adobe Dynamic Media Classic.
 1. (Optional) Near the bottom of the Upload page, in the Job Name text field, enter the new name of the uploading job.
 Or, you can simply use the default, system-generated name that Adobe Dynamic Media Classic provides.
 Upload and publishing jobs are recorded on the Jobs page, where you can check the status of jobs.
 See [Checking job files](checking-job-files.md#checking_job_files).
-1. (Optional) Near the bottom of the Upload page, select **[!UICONTROL Publish After Upload]** if you want to automatically publish the assets that you upload.
+1. (Optional) Near the bottom of the Upload page, select **[!UICONTROL Publish After Upload]** so you can automatically publish the assets that you upload.
 When you publish files, files are sent to live servers.
 URLs for these files can then be used on external websites and applications.
 This same option is also available in the Job Options dialog box.
 1. (Optional) Near the bottom of the Upload page, select **[!UICONTROL Overwrite in any folder, same base asset name regardless of extension]** if you want the files you upload to replace existing files with the same names.
 This same option is also available in the Job Options dialog box.
 The name of this option could be different, depending on the settings in **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]** > **[!UICONTROL Upload to Application]** > **[!UICONTROL Overwrite Images]**.
 1. Optional; available only if you selected the **[!UICONTROL VIA FTP]** tab.
-Near the bottom of the Upload page, select **[!UICONTROL Uncompress Zip or Tar Files on Upload]** if you want to automatically extract all files from your uploaded ZIP or TAR file.
+Near the bottom of the Upload page, select **[!UICONTROL Uncompress Zip or Tar Files on Upload]** so you can automatically extract all files from your uploaded ZIP or TAR file.
 This same option is also available in the Job Options dialog box.
 1. Near the lower-right corner of the Upload page, select **[!UICONTROL Job Options]**, then specify the options you want.

    See [Upload options](uploading-files.md#upload_options).